Bembit/react-typescript-projects/1-matching-game/README.md

     -need new bgcolorstate "disabled"
     -getItemClassname add disabled
-    -disable all the btns for 1sec when reached 2 selected and wrong items
+    -disable all the btns for 1sec when reached 2 selected and wrong items -add 3 lives?

-9. added a variant with a useEffect as MatchingGameVariant.tsx
+10. Added a variant with a useEffect as MatchingGameVariant.tsx

     I didn't need a disabled state on types, no additional css classes required, just a boolean useState to check if the buttons should be disabled or not